EGI-Federation/documentation/content/en/users/fedcloud/solutions/ecas.md

 -   **Cluster's size and name**: the name of the cluster and the maximum number of nodes of the cluster, without including the front-end.
-    This value indicates the maximum number of working nodes that the cluster can scale.
+    This value indicates the maximum number of working nodes that the cluster can scale to.
 Initially, the cluster is created with the front-end and only one working node: the other working nodes will be powered on on-demand.